Smog tower: Projects under development

 In Delhi, India Kurin Systems is developing a 40 ft tall smog tower, called the "Kurin City Cleaner".
 It is different from Daan Roosegaarde's Smog Tower in that it won't depend on the ionization technique to clean the air.
 The H14 grade HEPA Filter, known for being able to clean up to 99.99% of the particulate matter, will be used instead, together with a pre-filter and activated carbon.
 It is claimed the tower will filter air for up to 75,000 people within a 3 km radius. and cleaning more than 32 million cubic metres of air every day.
 ZNera Space proposed Lutyens' Delhi smog tower network.

-Efficacy
+Efficiency

 In 2023, some researchers from IIT Bombay conducted a study on the smog tower in Connaught Place, Delhi.
 They found that the tower's air cleaning efficiency varies with distance.
 At the source, it operates at 50% efficiency, but this drops to 30% just 50 meters away, and further decreases to slightly over 10% at a distance of 500 meters.
 They also found that the filter housing was not properly sealed, allowing contaminated air to circumvent the filtration process.